3 Days in Seattle

 - Wander down to the gum wall, which is a famous, but gross, Seattle landmark

-- See them throw fish at Pike Place Fish Market
+- See fish being thrown at Pike Place Fish Market

 - Have the best greek yogurt ever at Ellenos Real Greek Yogurt.
 We love the marionberry pie flavor!